Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Data

 \subsection{Simulation boxes}

-We use 500 realizations of mocks produced using the PerturbAtion Theory Catalog generator of Halo and galaxY distributions (\patchy{}) code \citep{Kitaura2014}.
-The catalogs are produced using Augmented Lagrangian Perturbation Theory and are calibrated using the BigMultiDark (MD) n-body simulations \citet{Klypin2016}.
+We use 500 realisations of mocks produced using the PerturbAtion Theory Catalogue generator of Halo and galaxY distributions (\patchy{}) code \citep{Kitaura2014}.
+The catalogues are produced using the Augmented Lagrangian Perturbation Theory and are calibrated using the BigMultiDark (MD) N-body simulations \citet{Klypin2016}.
 These are the snapshots used for generating BOSS DR12 MD-\patchy{} mocks.
 We will refer to this data as \textsc{Patchy} boxes.
-The boxes have a volume of $L^3=\num{2500}^3~\hmpc^3$ and have a galaxy density of $\bar{n}_{\mathrm{gal}}\approx \num{4e-4}~h^3\mathrm{Mpc}^{-3}$.
+The boxes have a volume of $L^3=\num{2500}^3~\hmpc^3$ and have a galaxy density of $\bar{n}_{\mathrm{gal,0}}\approx \num{4e-4}~h^3\mathrm{Mpc}^{-3}$.